The Seattle Kraken still faces a lot of NHL uncertainty, but its Northgate practice facility is full speed ahead

 Nothing like some new walls, a staircase and a doorway to a VIP parking lot to make you dream about a life of hockey normalcy somewhere down the road.

-Until, that is, you realize you’re standing someplace you have zero chance of setting foot inside once the Kraken actually do begin training next fall at their new Northgate Mall headquarters.
+Until, that is, you realize you’re standing someplace you have zero chance of setting foot inside once the Kraken actually do begin training next fall at its new Northgate Mall headquarters.
 Not that T.J.
 Oshie, Tyler Johnson or Braden Holtby wouldn’t want us joining them for a beer or two inside the Kraken’s spanking new players’ lounge.

 But something tells me that standing on the lounge’s muddied concrete floor with the two built-in hot tubs — er, “hydrotherapy tubs’’ per official team vernacular — hidden under protective wood planks during a Tuesday media tour was the closest most of us are getting to the real thing.
 And at some 167,000 square feet inside the sprawling, three-rink complex, there’s enough room for Oshie, Johnson and Holtby to walk us upstairs to the bar that will overlook the ice surfaces and splurge some of their eight-figure contracts on a round or two.